Plunge Pools: Everything You Need to Know

 Looking at the going prices on HomeAdvisor you are looking at somewhere between $20-30,0000 for the pool installation, though this number will depend on your area and the extras you choose.

-This is a large savings over the normal cost of a pool which they listed at anywhere from $60-75,000 for the same basic installation but each bonus will cost more on average increasing this price point fast.
+This is a large saving over the normal cost of a regular pool which they listed at anywhere from $60-75,000 for the same basic installation but each bonus will cost more on average increasing this price point fast.

 Should You Install a Plunge Pool?